Dice

 Somewhat - we’re akin through Granny’s side.

-other spellings: similar to, like, related to, this feels akin to last winter, that pie’s akin to Granny’s recipe, and akin to a brother
+variations: similar to, like, related to, this feels akin to last winter, that pie’s akin to Granny’s recipe, akin to a brother

 ★ "Akin" is often used in rural speech to mean "like" or "similar to," not just blood kin.
 It sounds a little old-fashioned outside the South, but it’s still natural in Appalachian talk. ★